anthill/open-moulinette/weather_forecast/README.md

 ## Weather forecast

-This script give you the weather forecast every hour on a city (4 days forecast) using prevision-meteo.ch.
+This script gives you the weather forecast every hour on a city (4 days forecast) using prevision-meteo.ch.
 Only for Switzerland, France and Belgium.

 ## Dependency